What's on a food label?

 - dietary fibre

-Very small packets, herbs, spices, tea and coffee are exempt.
+Very small packets, such as herbs, spices, tea and coffee do not have to have this panel.

-‘Sugars’ in the nutrition information pane include the sugars naturally in fruit, milk and vegetables, as well as all added sugars.
+‘Sugars’ in the nutrition information panel include added sugars, as well as naturally occurring sugar.

-Any claim for a health benefit can only be made for foods that meet set nutritional guidelines.
+Some foods claim to have a specific health benefit.
+This can only be made for foods that meet specific nutritional guidelines.

 The food must have enough of a particular nutrient either naturally or added.

-Cow’s milk has enough natural calcium to claim it’s a source, but oat or soy drinks must add calcium to make claims.
+Cow’s milk has enough natural calcium to claim it is a source of calcium.
+However, oat or soy drinks must add calcium to make health claims.

 The food code prevents companies adding vitamins to foods with poor nutritional value.

 Some people with asthma react badly to sulphite preservatives.
-They must be listed if they are present at 10mg per kilogram or more.
+They must be listed if they are present in the food at a level that might cause concern.

 Food Standards Australia New Zealand has more information.

-A government health star rating system permits stars from 0.5 to 5 stars.
-It helps you compare similar packaged foods.
-It is based on how much saturated fat, salt, sugars and kilojoules the food contains.
+A government Health Star Rating System is a quick, front-of-package way to help you compare the nutrition of packaged foods.
+The system permits stars from 0.5 to 5 stars.
+It is based on how much saturated fat, salt, sugars, and kilojoules the food contains.

 The star system is not compulsory.
-Food manufacturers and retailers are responsible for the correct and accurate use of the Health Star Rating system.
+Food manufacturers and retailers are responsible for correctly and accurate using the Health Star Rating system.
+There may be food products that are healthy but do not have the Health Star rating.
+Use the food label and ingredient list to help you determine if a food is good to eat.

 Learn more here about the development and quality assurance of healthdirect content.